 But what happens when members of these very centers (that are meant to uphold reason, truth, and science) are derelict, or even implicit in bending the minds they shape to a particular political persuasion regardless of it’s merit or lack thereof?

-There was a time (maybe through our own collective naivety) when western, liberal-capitalist nations, trusted that their systems – and more specifically intelligence agencies – had their best interests in mind.
+There was a time (maybe through our own collective naivety) when western nations, trusted that their systems – and more specifically their intelligence agencies – had their best interests in mind.

-Why wouldn’t they?
-The entire purpose for these agencies (as mentioned previously) was to keep the people safe.
+Their job was to protect Americans and why wouldn’t they?
+The entire purpose for these agencies was to keep the people safe from foreign interferance.
 They were staffed by people from the nations in question, and were run by the governments of the nations in question.
-Because we trusted our government, we, by default, trusted our government agencies, assuming that their only goal was to keep us safe – as it should be.
+Because we trusted our governments we by default trusted our government agencies, assuming that their only goal was to keep us safe – as it should be.